 eventHubName: "{eventHubName}",

-namespaceHostname: "{namespaceHostname}.servicebus.windows.net",
+namespaceHostname: "{namespaceHostname}",

 sharedAccessKey: "{sharedAccessKey}",